Labyrinth Harp Music

 For thousands of years, human beings have created paths known as labyrinths for reasons ranging from blessing to pilgrimage and healing.Diana Stork played her harp at the first labyrinth walks at San Francisco’s Grace Cathedral in 1991.
 Over her many years of playing at labyrinths throughout the world, Diana has composed and improvised a large body of music inspired by these sites and the people who move through them.

-Diana and Portia offer the unique experience of walking the Labyrinth to harp music.
+Diana offers the unique experience of walking the Labyrinth to harp music.
 Harp music always adds a deepening of the labyrinth experience.
-Their harp music can be played at labyrinths at churches, hospitals, schools, parks, and wherever there are labyrinths.
+Her harp music can be played at churches, hospitals, schools, parks, and wherever there are labyrinths.

-They also own a portable, easily-assembled canvas labyrinth which they can bring to events when labyrinths are not present.
+Also available is a portable, easily-assembled canvas labyrinth which she can bring to events when labyrinths are not present.
 A labyrinth can be set up at a funeral or memorial service to help those present to process their grief; or at a wedding to provide the guests with something unique and special to do before the ceremony begins.
 A labyrinth can be brought to a spiritual service to strengthen prayer and meditation; or to a corporate event to help to gather folks together and focus.